 Solid-state Nuclear Magnetic Resonance

-Within Solid State NMR, most of my focus is in improving our ability to study multicomponent systems, especially thoes with trace elements.
+Within Solid State NMR, most of my focus is in improving our ability to study multicomponent systems, especially those with impurities.
 This entails developing both analysis software and more sensitive hardware.
-In regards to NMR hardware, my research includes “tiny lines”, small diameter transmission line probes, with a specific interest in low gamma nuclides.Tuning and match capacitors Variable vaccum capacitors like these allow very sensitive tuning far removed from the NMR probehead.
+Within software, my work seeks to build interactive and easy to use databases for sharing spectra and observations.
+For hardware, I am developing “tiny lines”, small diameter transmission line probes, with a specific interest in low gamma nuclides.Tuning and match capacitors Variable vacuum capacitors like these allow very sensitive tuning far removed from the NMR probehead.

 Scalable Fabrication of Nanomaterials

 Because nanomaterials have demonstrated some fantastic properties, many forward-looking technologies, like fuel cells, hinge on these materials.
 However, tiny things are often difficult to make in anything other than tiny amounts, a common problem in scaling up many of these promising technologies.
 My research efforts in nanomaterials focus on high volume production (for a research setting), with a particular interest in enabling academic researchers to experiment using systems that can be easily translated to industrial settings.
 Currently, my work is focused on producing inexpensive and adaptable devices for electrospinning an expansive range of materials, solving nanoscale synthesis limitations with novel hardware.A "high" volume 93 kV electrospinner designed and constructed for an ARPA-E Caltech-Industry collaboration Electrostatic effects cause material to be pulled from the liquid surface into micron sized threads, which are then whipped (and stretched) into nanometer sized fibers.